3upperm2n/Optimized-Torch/README.md

 git clone https://github.com/xhzhao/distro.git ./torch cd ~/torch; ./install.sh
 ```
+If you want to build torch with icc, use ./install_icc.sh instead of ./install.sh

+If the submodule download process is broken due to network error, no worry,just retry the bash: ./install.sh, then the download process will continue.

+The submodule of nn and torch7 is replaced with my own repo:https://github.com/xhzhao/nn, https://github.com/xhzhao/torch7.

 By default Torch will install LuaJIT 2.1.
 If you want other options, you can use the command:
 ```sh